RachanaKS/Ludo-Game/README.md

 # Ludo-Game
-A Ludo game game interface built using Tkinter
+A Ludo game interface built using Tkinter